 Premium revenues increased 10.1% to \$10.9 billion for 2002, compared to \$9.9 billion for 2001.
 Higher premium revenues resulted primarily from significant commercial premium yields and an increase in TRICARE premiums.
 Premium yield represents the percentage increase in the average premium per member over the comparable period in the prior year.
-Items impacting premium yield include changes in premium rates, changes in government reimbursement rates, changes in geographic mix of membership, and changes in the mix of benefit plans selected by our membership.
+Items impacting premium yield include changes in premium rates, changes in geographic mix of membership, and changes in the mix of benefit plans selected by our membership.